susmreed/Robin-Migration-Distance/README.md

 The AssignR requirements include: (1) an isoscape with the relevant temporal and spatial extent, (2) the species range spatial extent or shapefile,
-(3) an isoscape that is temporally and spatially relevant to the tissue being modeled (here, overwintering claw tissue) (4) known-origin samples
+(3) a precipitation-weighted isoscape that is temporally and spatially relevant to the tissue being modeled (here, overwintering claw tissue)
-(5) unknown-origin samples
+(4) known-origin stable isotope values in .csv format (5) unknown-origin stable isotope values in .csv format